plumvillage/newsletter/src/en/articles/sr-thuan-khanh--at-the-foot-of-the-majestic-mountain.md

 Since then, I have never gone to the Hermitage wearing an old robe to meet Thay.
 I also take care to dress properly and neatly on the Days of Mindfulness.
 Because if we were to meet Thay, he would be happy to see his monastic children wearing neat robes.

-In me, Thay will forever be the majestic, ageless mountain that I can lean on and turn to.
-Whenever you listen to your heart, you will hear the deep roar of the rising tide.
-The majestic mountain is there for eons, mighty, protective, and heroic.

 <div class="verse" id="poem-mighty-mountain"><p>One morning<br/>
 waking up,<br/>
 I stood at the foot of the mighty mountain.<br/>